caojiachen1/grobid-rs/README.md

 - Support for parallel processing with the `parallel` feature
 - Support for offline builds with vendored dependencies
 - Optimized build system with parallel downloads and streaming extraction
+- Performance-optimized caching with automatic pruning for faster re-processing

 ## Installation